m4xst3r/-Udacity-AdvancedLaneLines-/writeup_template.md

 ![alt text][image3]

-##### 3. Get binary image using colour threshhold (hls)
+##### 3. Get binary image using colour threshold (hls)

 In this step also binary image is created but this time using the colour space.
 Espescially the S (saturation) value of an HLS space.
 The function `svalues_mask()` uses the same input and returns also a binary image:

 ![alt text][image4]

 For both binary outputs the thershholds are defined seperately by using a sliding window and observin when the most information with less noice is present in all the example pictures.
-Both binary pictures are combined to one for furher processing:
+Both binary pictures are combined to one for further processing:

 ![alt text][image5]